nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Undo

-Prerequisites for test cases: You must have made a command that is of type add/edit/delete app or tasks, or the clear command.
+Prerequisites: You must have made a command that is of type add/edit/delete app or tasks, or the clear command.

 1. Test case 1: `undo`